oasis-tcs/openc2-tc-ops/Documentation-Norms.md

 maintainers populate it with the current CS version.
 Each time a new CS is approved the `master` branch is updated.

-Work-in-progress is always handled in the `working` branch, using the standard GitHub mechanisms of forking the work product repository and creating pull requests (PRs) with contributions.
+Work in progress is always handled in the `working` branch, using the standard GitHub mechanisms of forking the work product repository and creating pull requests (PRs) with contributions.
 When Working Drafts (WDs) are declared, the